 Get Out!
 So many great adventures nearby

 The choices for outdoor activities in Pennsylvania’s Lehigh Valley are almost limitless.
 Take it slow and learn a little history while you’re at it on the Mule Drawn Canal Boat Rides at the National Canal Museum along the shores of the Lehigh River.
 Take a stroll in Easton’s Scott Park at the confluence of the Delaware and Lehigh Rivers – a really unique view!
-If you’re more of a thrill seeker, you may want to try the many Roller Coasters at Dorney Park and Wild Water Kingdom or hot air ballooning with Have Balloon Will Travel and Sights Unseen Ballooning.
-Biking and Hiking opportunities are plentiful along the many canal boat tow paths (right here in Easton) or around Jim Thorpe.
+If you’re more of a thrill seeker, you may want to try the many Roller Coasters at Dorney Park and Wild Water Kingdom or hot air ballooning with Have Balloon Will Travel.
+Biking and Hiking close to the inn is superb on the Karl Stirner Arts Trail and additional opportunities are plentiful along the many canal boat tow paths (right here in Easton) or around Jim Thorpe.
 In fact the Delaware Corridor offers an astonishing 165 miles of trail.
 If you’d prefer to get in the water there are some great kayaking, canoeing and tubing options as well as great fly fishing in season.

 Have an amateur spelunker in the family?

 Lost River Caverns just a few miles from Lafayette Inn, offer fantastic formations in cool environment (great for those 90° summer days!).
 For diving enthusiasts, Dutch Springs offers a water park, diving, snorkeling, and underwater adventure as well as certification classes.

 Area fun continues year-round with skiing and other winter activities on the numerous slopes of nearby Pocono and Blue Mountains.
 And in every season you can enjoy beautiful landscapes and taste incredible wines on the Lehigh Valley Wine Trail or take the short scenic drive along the Delaware to visit Villa Milagro, New Jersey’s only organic winery.